Private Sector Financing: FAQs

 What sectors of the economy does ADB focus on?

-ADB currently prioritizes two areas: capital markets/financial sectors and infrastructure.
+ADB currently prioritizes three areas: infrastructure, capital markets/financial sector, and agribusiness.

 In infrastructure development, ADB is focused on the following core sectors of operation: energy (including power), transport, telecommunications, water, and urban infrastructure.
 ADB also finances existing infrastructure projects for upgrading or expansion.